#RoadTripperMonday – a weekly feature of our very own Road Tripper.

-I’m not a fan of the what if’s moment, and travelling back in time to change people and events, because I do believe we are placed and chosen to experience life the way that they are now, because the universe has a purpose to teach us, and help us grow, and make us push our boundaries to change us to become the better (or worst).
+I’m not a fan of the “what if’s moment” and travelling back in time to change people and events, because I do believe we are placed and chosen to experience life the way that it is now.
+Because the universe has a purpose to teach us, help us grow, and make us push our boundaries to change ourselves to become the better (or worst).

-All these that I am saying, I will also want to continue to remind myself, in the present, every single day
+And all of these things that I have said, I will also want to continue to remind myself, in the present, every single day.

 5. If you can be teleported anywhere around the world, where would it be and why?